Ngong Shuen Chau Naval Base

 Ngong Shuen Chau Naval Base (昂船洲海軍基地) is part of the People's Liberation Army Hong Kong Garrison and small naval base on Stonecutters Island (Ngong Shuen Chau), Hong Kong.
-It is home to the South Sea Fleet Squadron # 38081 and sub-base to the naval squadron of the South Sea Fleet.
+It is a sub-base of the South Sea Fleet and home to a naval squadron of the Hong Kong Garrison (MUCD 38081).
 The area surrounding the base is off limits to civilian ship traffic.